ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * lang_code - character (3) - Mandatory
    * is_active - boolean - Mandatory
 2. For the code received in the request, replaces all the data received in the request against the data existing in the Document Type database against the same code
+3. upd_by should be the Username of the user who is accessing this API upd_dtimes should be the date-time when the user updates the Document Type Details
-3. The API should not allow activation of Document Type if the data for the Document Type is not present in all the languages which are configured for a country
+4. The API should not allow activation of Document Type if the data for the Document Type is not present in all the languages which are configured for a country
-4. While receiving the request for activation, If the Document Type is already Active, the API should throw an error message.
+5. While receiving the request for activation, If the Document Type is already Active, the API should throw an error message.
 Refer messages section.
-5. While receiving the request for deactivation, If the Document Type is already Inactive, the API should throw an error message.
+6. While receiving the request for deactivation, If the Document Type is already Inactive, the API should throw an error message.
 Refer messages section.
-6. Deleted record are not be updated
+7. Deleted record are not be updated
-7. Responds with data not found error if deleted record is received in the request
+8. Responds with data not found error if deleted record is received in the request
-8. Responds with the appropriate message for the Document Category updated successfully
+9. Responds with the appropriate message for the Document Category updated successfully
-9. In case of Exceptions, system triggers relevant error messages
+10. In case of Exceptions, system triggers relevant error messages

 #### C. Delete a Document Type in the Document Type Master Database